Build and Manage an Event - Step 5

 The following table summarizes the advantages and disadvantages of each approach:

-| Display Strategy | Advantages | Disadvantages | | Template | One click gets you started. <br> No additional configuration is needed to have a professional-looking online form. | Generic look-and-feel, not branded for your specific organization. <br> Without knowledge of HTML, users cannot easily make changes. | | Basic Display | Branding of the event is possible without knowledge of complicated programming techniques. <br> Fast and easy to implement. | Making complex changes is impossible. <br> Layout is inflexible.
-The banner image displays at the top of every page. | | Advanced Display | Alignment with the company or organization's existing branding is possible. <br> Top-quality, professional layouts can be created. <br> Graphics can be wrapped around the form. <br> Cascading Style Sheets can be used to optimize text formatting and the appearance of form fields. | Knowledge of HTML, web graphics creation and optimization, and Cascading Style Sheets is required. <br> Customization can be time-consuming. <br> Troubleshooting HTML problems can be difficult. <br> Using a simple text editor is possible, but many users rely on additional software which can be time-consuming to learn and expensive to buy. |
+| Display Strategy | Advantages | Disadvantages | | Template | One click gets you started. <br> No additional configuration needed to have a professional-looking online form. | Generic look-and-feel, not branded for your specific organization. <br> Without knowledge of HTML, difficult to make any changes. | | Basic Display | Brand your event without needing to know complicated programming techniques. <br> Fast and easy. | Impossible to make complex changes. <br> Layout is inflexible.
+Banner image displays at the top of every page. | | Advanced Display | Match your company or organization's existing branding. <br> Create top-quality, professional layouts. <br> Wrap graphics around form. <br> Use Cascading Style Sheets to optimize text formatting and form field appearance. | Requires knowledge of Web programming in HTML, creating and optimizing graphics for the Web, and Cascading Style Sheets (optional). <br> Customization can be time-consuming. <br> Can be difficult to troubleshoot HTML problems. <br> Although can be done with simple text-editor, most people use additional software which can be time-consuming to learn and expensive to buy. |

 Related articles